comexpertise/PuPHPet-config-lamp-webdev/README.md

 Go to https://puphpet.com website and drag the PuPHPet-generated manifest (config.yaml) from this repository into your browser, and the config file will be loaded and ready for edit with!
 You can edit config on GUI or directly click on create button to generate and download archive.

-Next, extract the archive downloaded and into this folder type :
+Next, extract the archive downloaded and into this folder type:

 ```
 $ vagrant up